ENTTEC/SplayApi/README.md

   DELETE_SCHEDULE = 62, // Delete Schedule. it will be removed from database and storage.
   ENABLE_SCHEDULE = 63, // Change the Schedule state enable ACTIVE = 1 / PAUSED = 2

-  GET_INTERFACE = 70, // Get Iterface page by id or URL
+  GET_INTERFACE = 70, // Get Interface page by id or URL
   GET_ALL_INTERFACES = 71, // Get all created Interfaces
   UPDATE_INTERFACE = 72, // Update/Create Interface page
   DELETE_INTERFACE = 73, // Delete Interface by id